Tasmanian Government Department of Health

-The Department of Health and Human Services Mental Health Services delivers care to Tasmanians with a severe mental illness through community teams and inpatient settings.
+The Department of Health Statewide Mental Health Services delivers care to Tasmanians with a severe mental illness through community teams and inpatient settings.
 They also work in partnership with the community sector to deliver a range of services, including a telephone helpline, and services for offenders with mental illnesses.

 The Mental Health Services Helpline operates 24 hours a day, 7 days a week.
 It is a free call within Tasmania and operates Statewide.
 The helpline is also the point of contact for General Practitioners and other agencies referring people to Mental Health Services.